Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

 \paragraph*{Isogonal deformations.} Second, for $\lambda_g=1$, a map $z(w,\bar w) = \bar \partial_w \theta$ defined by the gradient of a real potential $\theta$ is a solution since

 In contrast to conformal maps, potential gradients generically create anisotropic stress.
 Indeed, by Eq.~\eqref{eq:stress_w}, $\theta$ is the Airy function of the resulting stress:

 An analogous, if lengthy, calculation shows that for $K_g\neq 0$, $z = \lambda_g^{-2} \bar \partial_w \theta$ is a perturbative solution to Eq.~\eqref{eq:solvability} (it corresponds to the Riemannian gradient of $\theta$ with respect to $\mathbf{g}$).
-The manifold of force-balanced states parametrized by $\theta$ corresponds to the ``isogonal'' modes of the discrete ATN model \cite{DeGoes.etal2014,Noll.etal2017}, and we will therefore refer to $\theta$ as the isogonal potential (this connection is detailed in the companion paper~\cite{Claussen.etal2026a}).
+The manifold of force-balanced states parametrized by $\theta$ corresponds to the \emph{isogonal} ``breathing'' modes of the discrete ATN model \cite{Noll.etal2017}, and we will therefore refer to $\theta$ as the isogonal potential (in the mathematical literature, such a potential defines a ``weighted triangulation''~\cite{DeGoes.etal2014}).
+Conformal displacements also have an exact equivalent at the cell-level -- a certain ``local'' Möbius symmetry of force-balanced tilings.
+The discrete-continuum connections are detailed in the companion paper~\cite{Claussen.etal2026a}.
 Conformal and isogonal displacements exhaust all solutions to Eq.~\eqref{eq:solvability} (Appendix~\ref{app:isogonal_conformal_decomp}).
-Any physical configuration $w$ can hence be obtained from the reference $z$ by a composition of a potential map and a conformal map.
+Any physical configuration $w$ can hence be obtained from the reference $z$ by composing a potential map and a conformal map.
 The two modes suffice to accommodate arbitrary deformations imposed on the system boundary (Appendix~\ref{app:boundary_conditions}).

 In summary, starting from Lagrangian labels $\xi$, we mapped first to the $\mathbf{g}$-isothermal reference configuration $z$, and then to the physical configuration $w$: